Deloitte, its partners and the former FD of engineering group Semple Cochrane

 have been cleared of disciplinary charges laid against them.

-Disciplinary Tribunal (JDT) dismissed the complaints laid against Deloitte
+The Joint Disciplinary Tribunal (JDT) hearing the complaints has announced

 Semple Cochrane was a Scottish public limited company, which had worked on